munchdb/munch-browser-extension/README.md

 * Download and install from the [Opera Add-ons Store][Opera] (once it's been approved).

+# License

+This code is free to use under a 3-clause BSD License, see [LICENSE][LICENSE].

 [MunchDB]: https://munchdb.com "Food Hygiene ratings for JUSTEAT & Hungryhouse takeway websites"
 [FSA]: http://fsa.gov.uk "The UK's Food Standards Agency"